-When you make it to Thailand, undoubtedly you’ll fly into Bangkok, maybe spend a couple of days visiting a Temple or two, eating Pad Thai on Khao San Road and getting dragged to tailor after tailor in a dodgy tuk-tuk ride, before you set off to the islands or up north to gorgeous Chiang Mai.
+When you make it to Thailand, undoubtedly you’ll fly into Bangkok, maybe spend a couple of days in Bangkok visiting a Temple or two, eating Pad Thai on Khao San Road and getting dragged to tailor after tailor in a dodgy tuk-tuk ride, before you set off to the islands or up north to gorgeous Chiang Mai, where I use to teach English back in the day!
 But don’t rush out of the Bangkok region too quickly, there are a few amazing trips to be taken within an hour or 2 of Thailand’s hectic capital.
-Kanchanaburi is one of Thailand’s gems, it’s close to Bangkok, cheap to get to, easy to travel around and has a lot of pretty amazing stuff to keep you occupied for a few days.
-It’s a place to kick back, enjoy the gorgeous scenery, wander around the countryside on a scooter and visit some amazing sites.
-So check out all the things to do in Kanchanaburi…

-Now while lonely planet and wikitravel are all well and good for researching new destinations, I always end up wishing they were more real.
+Now while the Lonely Planet and Wikitravel are all well and good for researching new destinations, I always end up wishing they were more real.
 Telling me only what’s really worth spending my time, effort and money on seeing, and where to stay instead of just listing a million things as if they’re all equal!
-So I’m here to save you from that stuff and give you an awesome rundown on how to make the most of a 2 or 3 day break in Kanchanaburi, so here we go:
+So I’m here to save you from that stuff and give you an awesome rundown on how to make the most of a 2 or 3-day break with things to do in Kanchanaburi, so here we go:

 HOW TO GET TO KANCHANABURI:

-You have 4 options to get to Kanchanaburi and all leave from Bangkok – taxi, minivan, big bus, and the train.
+You have 4 options to get to from Bangkok to Kanchanaburi: taxi, minivan, big bus, and the train.

 By Taxi: The easiest and most expensive way, on a metered taxi the fare will be about 1200 baht/$35.
 Pretty decent option if there are 4 people, or if money isn’t an issue.

-By Train: If it’s your first time in Thailand, or your first time to Kanchanaburi, this is the most fun option.
-The trains leave Bangkok’s Thonburi Train Station (not far from Khao San Road, and no need to book in advance) at 07:50 and arrives at Kanchanaburi at 10:25, (and a second one at 13:55, arriving at 16:24).
+By Train: If it’s your first time in Thailand or your first time to Kanchanaburi, this is the most fun option.
+The trains leave Bangkok’s Thonburi Train Station (not far from Khao San Road, and no need to book in advance) at 07:50 and arrive at Kanchanaburi at 10:25, (and a second one at 13:55, arriving at 16:24).